Extended applicability domain of viscous anisotropic hydrodynamics in (2+1)-D Bjorken flow with transverse expansion: Models and Observables

-where $\Delta^{\mu\nu}=g^{\mu\nu}-u^\mu u^\nu$, $\epsilon$ is the energy density, $P$ is the thermal equilibrium pressure. $\pi^{\mu\nu}$ and $\Pi$ are the shear stress tensor and bulk viscous pressure, associated with the off-equilibrium distribution $\delta f$.
+where $\Delta^{\mu\nu}=g^{\mu\nu}-u^\mu u^\nu$, $\epsilon$ is the energy density, $P$ is the thermal equilibrium pressure. $\pi^{\mu\nu}$ and $\Pi$ are the shear stress tensor and the bulk viscous pressure, respectively, associated with the off-equilibrium distribution $\delta f$.
 For a massless quasi-particle system that satisfies the conformal symmetry, the bulk viscous pressure $\Pi$ vanishes.
 The thermal pressure $P$ and the energy density $\epsilon$ satisfy $P=\epsilon/3$.

-The energy-momentum conservation requires $\partial_\mu T^{\mu\nu}=0$.
-The evolution equations for the shear stress tensor $\pi^{\mu\nu}$ can be derived from the kinetic theory~\cite{Grad:1949zza, Baier:2006um, Baier:2007ix, Betz:2008me, Denicol:2012cn, Denicol:2012es} or constrained from the second law of thermodynamics~\cite{Israel:1979wp, Muronga:2004sf}.
-They take the form of relaxation equations of second order Mueller-Israel-Steward type,
+Energy-momentum conservation requires $\partial_\mu T^{\mu\nu}=0$.
+The evolution equations for the shear stress tensor $\pi^{\mu\nu}$ can be derived from kinetic theory~\cite{Grad:1949zza, Baier:2006um, Baier:2007ix, Betz:2008me, Denicol:2012cn, Denicol:2012es} or constrained from the second law of thermodynamics~\cite{Israel:1979wp, Muronga:2004sf}.
+They take the form of relaxation equations of second-order Mueller-Israel-Steward type,

-where $\dot{A} = u \cdot \partial A$ denotes the comoving derivative, $A^{\langle\mu\nu\rangle} = \Delta^{\mu\nu}_{\alpha\beta} A^{\alpha\beta}$ is the angular brackets notation with $\Delta^{\mu\nu}_{\alpha\beta} = \frac{1}{2} (\Delta^\mu_\alpha \Delta^\nu_\beta + \Delta^\nu_\alpha \Delta^\mu_\beta) - \frac{1}{3} \Delta^{\mu\nu} \Delta_{\alpha\beta}$ ensuring tracelesness, symmetrization and orthogonality to the fluid four-velocity $u^\mu$, $\sigma^{\mu\nu}=\nabla^{\langle\mu} u^{\nu\rangle}$ is the shear stress tensor, $\omega^{\mu\nu}=\frac{1}{2}[\nabla^\mu u^\nu-\nabla^\nu u^\mu]$ is the vorticity tensor, and $\nabla^\mu = \Delta^{\mu\nu} \partial_\nu$.
+where $\dot{A} = u \cdot \partial A$ denotes the comoving derivative, $A^{\langle\mu\nu\rangle} = \Delta^{\mu\nu}_{\alpha\beta} A^{\alpha\beta}$ is the angular brackets notation with $\Delta^{\mu\nu}_{\alpha\beta} = \frac{1}{2} (\Delta^\mu_\alpha \Delta^\nu_\beta + \Delta^\nu_\alpha \Delta^\mu_\beta) - \frac{1}{3} \Delta^{\mu\nu} \Delta_{\alpha\beta}$ ensuring tracelesness, symmetrization and orthogonality to the fluid four-velocity $u^\mu$, $\sigma^{\mu\nu}=\nabla^{\langle\mu} u^{\nu\rangle}$ is the shear stress tensor, $\omega^{\mu\nu}=\frac{1}{2}(\nabla^\mu u^\nu-\nabla^\nu u^\mu)$ is the vorticity tensor, and $\nabla^\mu = \Delta^{\mu\nu} \partial_\nu$.
 The transport coefficients in Eq.~\eqref{eq:dpi} can be obtained from kinetic theory with \RTa~\cite{Jaiswal:2013npa,Molnar:2013lta,Ambrus:2022vif}:

-and the relaxation time $\tau_\pi$ is identical to the relaxation time in Eq.~\eqref{eq:RTA}, $\tau_\pi=\tau_R$, In this paper, the traditional viscous hydrodynamics simulations are performed with the numerical code \vHLLE; please refer to~\cite{Karpenko:2013wva} for details.
+and the relaxation time $\tau_\pi$ is identical to the relaxation time in Eq.~\eqref{eq:RTA}, $\tau_\pi=\tau_R$, In this paper, the traditional viscous hydrodynamics simulations are performed with the numerical code \vHLLE; please refer to Ref.~\cite{Karpenko:2013wva} for details.

 \textbf{Viscous anisotropic hydrodynamics (\VAH):} We solve the equations of motion of viscous anisotropic hydrodynamics with the \VAH\ code.
 In this framework, $T^{\mu\nu}$ is decomposed in the basis $u^\mu$ and $z^\mu$, where $u^\mu$ is the flow velocity in the Landau frame and $z^\mu$ denotes the normalized vector in the longitudinal direction.
 This decomposition is expressed as